tsm/RepoBrowser/README.md

 ## Build

-For the correct operation of the application you need to provide [generated here](https://github.com/settings/tokens/) github OAuth token in the GITHUB_OAUTH_TOKEN environment variable.
+To use API you need to provide [generated here](https://github.com/settings/tokens/) github OAuth token in the GITHUB_OAUTH_TOKEN environment variable.

 You can do it on Mac/Linux:
 ```